| | Why selection excellence is so elusive

 than head-on.
 Interviewing is finesse, not force, and it

 does not lend itself to short-cuts.
+We take a similar peripheral approach

 with references.
 References have invariably been offered